Introduction

 Unplayable Starting Hand

-If a player receives a weak starting hand, such as 7-2 offsuit in Texas Hold'em, it is usually best to fold.
+If a player receives a weak starting hand, such as a 7-2 offsuit in Texas Hold'em, it is usually best to fold.
 These hands have little potential for improvement and are unlikely to win against stronger hands.

 Facing Aggressive Betting